Research Week 2026

 Feedback Sessions

-Camilla Damkjaer, Assistant Professor of Performing Arts
+Camilla Damkjaer, Vice-Rector for Research, Assistant Professor of Performing Arts

 Petra Bauer, Professor of Film and Media for the profile area Art, Technology and Materiality